parryc/thevoid/templates/midwestmarbling/index.md

 - Eye droppers
 - Combs/Rakes

-While extra trays are available, access to a specific tray cannot be guaranteed.
+While extra trays & combs are available, access to a specific tray or comb cannot be guaranteed.
 As such, you are encouraged to bring your own.
 Space is available if you would like to leave a tray at Homewood Studios for future use.

 We want to keep this as flexible and as inviting as possible, so if you have any questions, comments, or concerns, don't hesitate to reach out.